Moop and Dreadly in the Treasure on Bing Bong Island: Development

-Moop & Dreadly was the first game published by Plaid Banana Entertainment and the second game developed by Hulabee Entertainment.
+Moop & Dreadly was the second game developed by Hulabee Entertainment.
 It was written by Dave Grossman.
 Ben Hochberg was the music composer.
 Moop & Dreadly was designed by Edward Pun, who was also the art lead, and Lisa Wick, who was also the program lead.
 Aimee Paganini was the producer.
 Ron Gilbert was the creative director.
+The game was published by Plaid Banana Entertainment, a publishing label of Disney Interactive.

 Reception

 The game has articles published on it in The Chronicle, and the New York Daily News.